 The following rules and guidelines will help the participants understand the competition procedure.
 Participants who failed to follow this rule will be disqualified.

 The preliminary round for the GLEC is open through the GLEC Online Platform where each registered applicant can log in and submit the entry files (full speech script & voice record file).
-All applicants are highly recommended for a comprehensive study on a given topic before the file submission, based on the reference articles provided by the GLEC Secretariat.
+Only fully admitted applicants can access the website, and all applicants are highly recommended for a comprehensive study on a given topic before the file submission, based on the reference articles provided by the GLEC Secretariat.

-If you are fully registered for the GLEC competition, log in to the platform and complete your entry file submissions by directly typing the script (do not copy and paste) and uploading the voice record file (.mp3, .wav, .m4a) on the website.
+If you are fully admitted for the GLEC competition, log in to the platform and complete your entry file submissions by directly typing the script and uploading the voice record file (.mp3, .wav, .m4a) on the website.
+The platform does not allow you to copy and paste any text from internet resources or even a prepared content on your computer.
+Keep in mind that you are not allowed to make any alterations for the final round.

 The final round of competition will be held online via the online conference platform Zoom, therefore participants should make sure that the supporting equipment and devices are completely available (Laptop/PC with functioning camera and speaker, microphone, and internet connection).